The Big Island

 Hapuna Beach

-Just north of Kona along the Kohala Coast, Hapuna Beach is one of the most expansive white sand beaches on the island.
-It's a great spot for body boarding, and sunbathing.
+North of Kona along the Kohala Coast, Hapuna Beach is one of the most expansive white sand beaches on the island.

 Kauna’oa Beach